cocode/TrekBasicFamily/README.md

 The Rust version of TrekBot uses the same UI as humans, and so can be run against any implementation that uses stdin/stdout.

 ### Basic Test Suite
-THe Basic Test Suite is a series of programs, written in BASIC, to test an implementation.
+The Basic Test Suite is a series of programs, written in BASIC, to test an implementation.
 With a proper test runner, you can run the programs, as well as check return code and excpetions.

 Each implementation has a test runner.
 (TrekBasic, TrekBasicJ, BasicRS)